I update this page about once a year, it is reasonably current but not up to the minute.

 Trails of Cold Steel IV wraps-up the main story and includes many playable characters from the other Trails games.
 I thought it was a very good conclusion to the series.
 It would be nearly impossible to follow the story without playing part III first so don't try that.
 It occurs mostly in places already visited in III, you may notice a pattern by now.

 The Switch version of Trails of Cold Steel IV doesn't crash often like III did.
 I made it through the entire game with zero crashes.
 It is still seriously lacking in the QA department though.
 There is some very important missing text that should have been found before release.
 If I hadn't played it on PlayStation 4 first I would have been very confused at one point in the game.
-This a long-running problem for Falcom.
+This is a long-running problem for Falcom.
 Since they don't handle their own ports their reputation is harmed by other companies making bad mistakes.

-There is also a loosely-connected mobile game called Akatsuki no Kiseki that I would not expect to ever see outside of Japan.
+Finally, there is also a loosely-connected mobile game called Akatsuki no Kiseki that I would not expect to ever see outside of Japan.

 Dragon Slayer Series